frahmeto/Elk-Stack-Project-1/README.md

     	-  Metricbeat

 These Beats allow us to collect the following information from each machine:

-    - In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._

    	- Filebeat monitors log files or locations you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
    	- Metricbeat collects metrics from the operating system and from services running on the server.